curu/loadavg_tracer/README.md

 ## How to build
-Note: the main branch support only TencentOS. for CentOS7 support please go to CentOS7 branch.
+Note: the main branch support only TencentOS.
+* for CentOS7 3.10 kernel support please go to CentOS7 branch.
+* for CentOS7 with elrepo kernel above 5.x, you shoud install devtoolset-9 and above, then use it to build this module `scl enable devtoolset-9 bash`

 just install kernel dev package and run `make`

 ## How to use
 ```bash